-Fuzz had a new friend over yesterday, so I decided to make a good impression by baking fresh cinnamon rolls and infusing the whole house with their lovely fragrance.
-The recipe is King Arthur’s Cinnamon Rolls from King Arthur Flour.
+Fuzz had a new friend over yesterday, so to make a good impression I baked a batch of cinnamon rolls using the recipe featured here — King Arthur’s Cinnamon Rolls from King Arthur Flour.

 But my timing was very, very bad.
 I started making the rolls a few minutes after our friend arrived, put them away for an hour and a half to rise, shaped and cut, then put them away for another hour and a half to rise again.
 By the time they were in the oven, Fuzz’s friend had already been picked up by her mom.
 That, plus I pulled the hot cinnamon rolls out of the oven about 30 minutes before dinner.
 Double bad timing!
 Luckily, the recipe included the most perfect instructions for re-heating and icing.
 I served these for breakfast this morning and they were just as good as if I’d served them fresh out of the oven.
 Oh, and I’ll never make cinnamon rolls without mashed potato flakes again!